Mixed media collage; part of a series documenting family history through the use of transferring tintype photographs, manuscripts and journal pages.

 These pieces were created out of salvaged materials including bone from meat processing plants for the carved fish, metal from rusting turbine blades, railroad nails, old game pieces, woolen milll spools and broken furniture casters.

 I have been working in the schools for nearly thirty years.
 I believe all children are creative and need an opportunity to explore the arts.
-I use recycled materials and believe it is important to teach our children to walk gently on the earth and to repurpose things we know longer need.
+I use recycled materials and believe it is important to teach our children to walk gently on the earth and to repurpose things we no longer need.
+I choose to work in the schools with students at high risk, with minimal parent support and who need support from the community and the power of art in the classroom.

 Teach Your Children Well.
 Collage on Canvas.